Monica and Friends (TV series)

 Monica and Friends (known as Turma da Mônica in Brazil, Mónica e Amigos in the European Portuguese dub and Monica's Gang in past translations) is a Brazilian series of animated cartoons based on the comic book Monica and Friends by Mauricio de Sousa.
-The series ran on Cartoon Network from 2004 to 2025 and previously on Globo, but in 2014, Globo stopped to air the series.
-It also airs on TV Cultura (since 2017), HBO Max (since 2021) and Discovery Kids (since 2025).
+The series ran on Cartoon Network from 2004 to 2025 and previously on Globo until 2014.
+It also airs on TV Cultura (since 2017), HBO Max (since 2021), Discovery Kids (since 2025) and Band (since 2026).

 Six DVDs with episodes of the series were released, distributed by Paramount Home Entertainment.
-Globo displayed the newest episodes of the DVDs.
 New episodes were released in nine Cine Gibi movies.
 New episodes are posted on the programme's official YouTube channel after they air on Cartoon Network.

 Episodes

 Monica and Friends has over 200 episodes.
 Almost each episode is part of each film.